cybertec-postgresql/pgwatch2/README.md

     for connect data and file paths though and also the "grafana_datasource.sql" part should be commented out if already executed in the previous step.

+    2.4.
+Optionally install also Grafana plugins

+    Currently only one pre-configured dashboard (Biggest relations treemap) use an extra plugin.
+If needed install via:
+    ```
+    grafana-cli plugins install savantly-heatmap-panel
+    ```

 4. Install Python 3 and start the Web UI

     NB!
 The Web UI is not strictly required but makes life a lot easier.
 Technically it would be fine also to manage connection